 I'm an email admin.
 How do I fix this?

 The sending account might be compromised.
 You'll need to:

 Determine if the account is compromised.
 If the account is compromised, follow the steps in Responding to a Compromised Email Account in Exchange Online.

 Go to the SCC Restricted Users page to unblock the account.
 After you unblock the account, the user should be able to resume sending messages within a few hours.

-To help prevent future account compromises, follow the recommendations in Security best practices for Office 365.
+To help prevent future account compromises, follow the recommendations in Security best practices.